0xAdarshh/sophub/README.md

 Resume Link :- https://drive.google.com/open?id=1N86hzTHpRcwemDMVQScnEra-CDToGO4ayv0Z1f__q3E

 PS: Due to my exam studies I have created this website in hurry but I have given my 100%.
+Website is also not very mobile friendly but I can improve it.

 Here are some screenshots.